ome/omero-metadata/README.rst

 NB: Column names should not contain spaces if you want to be able to query by these columns.

 Examples
 ^^^^^^^^^

+The examples below will use the default automatic column types detection behaviour.
+It is possible to achieve the same results (or a different desired result) by manually adding a custom ``# header`` row at the top of the CSV.

 **Project / Dataset**
 ^^^^^^^^^^^^^^^^^^^^^^